Human Resources PolicyPro® From Policy to Signoff ™

 Marie-Yosie Saint-Cyr, LL.B.

-Yosie Saint-Cyr was called to the Quebec bar in 1988 and is a member in good standing.
-She practised business, employment and labour law until 1999 before becoming Managing Editor at First Reference.
+Yosie Saint-Cyr was called to the Quebec bar in 1988 and is still in good standing.
+Yosie practised business, employment and labour law until 1999, when she joined First Reference.

 Lewis Waring, Licensed Paralegal and Student-at-law